Links to statistics, studies, and other literature, useful to anyone looking to better understand digital inclusion and exclusion.

 The scale of digital exclusion

-Over the last five years, the Lloyds Bank UK Consumer Digital Index has used the behavioural data of 1 million people and interviewed almost 7,000 consumers, to create the UK’s largest measure of digital capability.
-This year finds that an estimated 7% of the UK population are still offline and 9 million struggle to get online by themselves.
+Over the last six years the Consumer Digital Index has used the behavioural data of 1 million people and interviewed over 16,000 consumers, to create the UK’s largest measure of digital capability and financial behaviours.

 Online Nation is an annual report that looks at what people are doing online, how they are served by online content providers and platforms, and their attitudes to and experiences of using the internet.